SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 node-dev script.js
 `````

 Replace 'script.js' with whatever you've named your Node script.
-Open up your browser and go to your server's URL (if you're running it locally it'll be localhost) and specify the port after it with a colon e.g. localhost:1337.
+Open up your browser and go to your server's URL specifying the port after it with a colon e.g. localhost:1337.
 Your index.html file should now be served to the browser.
 The reason we typed 'node-dev' and not just 'node' on the command line is that the '-dev' bit allows us to make changes to our script file, upload them and have the server automatically restart, saving us from manually having to do it.

 OK time to incorporate Socket.IO.
 Socket.IO is a great way to provide WebSocket functionality quickly and easily into your website, bringing with it all the benefits that WebSockets have over standard HTTP connections.
 We'll use WebSockets as a replacement for AJAX so we can send data to and from the server to users without the need for a page refresh.
 Go back to your script file and add the following to your list of variables: